 We don’t want you worrying about your sleep on top of everything else.
 This guide outlines some very effective, tried and tested changes that are quite easy to implement.
 We hope that you will find the advice in this guide helpful.

 If you’re very worried about your sleep, especially if you were sleeping badly before this crisis, we are able to provide further help.
-This support is free for civil servants, NHS staff and key workers, and NHS patients living in England.
+This support is free for civil servants, NHS staff and key workers, and NHS patients living in certain areas of England.
 If none of those options apply to you, you can find out about other available options by answering some questions here.

 Maybe you were sleeping well before this crisis, but are struggling with sleep now.
 What you’re experiencing is a normal reaction to what’s happening and your sleep could be fixed fairly easily.